igreen1/lmu-cmsi-386/homework6/written-exercises.md

 ```
 var a [n]*float64   // array of pointers
 var b *[n]float64   // pointer to an array
+func c() *[n]float64 // function that returns a pointer to an array of doubles
+var d [n]func() float64 //d is an array of functions that return a double
 ```

 ## Problem 3